Akirato/postagger-english-hindi/README.md

 postagger-english-hindi
 =======================

-Postagger for English built in Hindi
+Postagger for English and Hindi

+- The postagger for English can be found in english-postagger.
+Read the Readme-Linux in the directory for instructions.

+- The postagger for English can be found in hindi-postagger.
+Read the Readme-Linux in the directory for instructions.